elastic/elasticsearch-net-example/README.md

 ### Aliases

-Up until this point, you might have noticed that everytime we made a change to our index that required us to reindex our packages, we had to delete the existing index.
+Up until this point, you might have noticed that every time we made a change to our index that required us to reindex our packages, we had to delete the existing index.
 That doesn't sound ideal in a production environment.
 Certainly deleting an index on a live application is not going to fly...

 Elasticsearch has an awesome, and very important feature that can be leveraged to deal with situations like this: [index aliases](http://www.elastic.co/guide/en/elasticsearch/reference/current/indices-aliases.html).